Back to Google Nest Guides

 Update Google Home App

 Echo cancellation algorithms are improved in app updates.
-Ensure your Google Home app is fully updated to the latest version.
+Make sure your Google Home app is fully updated to the latest version.
 Check your app store for updates.
-After updating, test two-way audio again as improvements may resolve the issue.
+After updating, test two-way audio again as improvements may fix the problem.

 Quick Solutions